jhayn94/Sudoku/README.md

 To change the active color used to color with the mouse, click the colored buttons in the control helper pane.
 To clear the colors, click the button labeled 'R'.

-_NOTE: The number buttons on the lower left corner are not used by the mouse.
-They are only used by the keyboard, since you would have to press too many keys at once to color candidates._
+_NOTE: In the default configuration, the number buttons on the lower left corner are not used by the mouse.
+They are only used by the keyboard, since you would have to press too many keys at once to color candidates.
+See the setting Use _

 ### 6.3 Filtering:
 This application also supports filtering / highlighting of cells that meet various criteria.
 This can assist you in finding more complicated patterns and eliminations.
 To highlight cells which could have a specific digit, click that digit’s button in the top left area of the application.
 In addition, the X|Y button highlights bivalue cells.
 Clicking a button again will un-highlight the cells.